regginator/LuaEncode/README.md

 * ### GitHub Releases
     You can download the [`LuaEncode.lua`](https://github.com/regginator/LuaEncode/releases/latest/download/LuaEncode.lua) or [`LuaEncode.rbxm`](https://github.com/regginator/LuaEncode/releases/latest/download/LuaEncode.rbxm) module for the [latest GitHub release](https://github.com/regginator/LuaEncode/releases/latest), and immediately use the module!
 * ### Rojo/Wally
-    If you're familiar with [Rojo](https://rojo.space) or [Wally](https://wally.run), you can just clone the repository use those tools to build the module just how you would with anything else.
+    If you're familiar with [Rojo](https://rojo.space) or [Wally](https://wally.run), you can either clone the repository and build the model yourself, or import in your `Wally.toml` as a dependency:

-    - In your project dependencies w/ Wally:
+    - As a dependency in `Wally.toml`:
         ```toml
-        [dependencies]
-        LuaEncode = "regginator/luaencode@1.0.0"
+        LuaEncode = "regginator/luaencode@1.0.3"
         ```
     - Rojo: (Building manually)
         ```sh
-        rojo build default.project.json -o LuaEncode.rbxm
+        rojo build -o LuaEncode.rbxm
         ```
 * ### Git Submodule
     If you're familiar with [Git Submodules](https://gist.github.com/gitaarik/8735255), you can import the repo into your project as per use case.